Aliases for TLR7 Gene

 TLR7 (Toll Like Receptor 7) is a Protein Coding gene.
 Diseases associated with TLR7 include Superficial Basal Cell Carcinoma and Anogenital Venereal Wart.
-Among its related pathways are IL27-mediated signaling events and Toll-Like receptor Signaling Pathways.
+Among its related pathways are Activated TLR4 signalling and Immune System.
 GO annotations related to this gene include transmembrane signaling receptor activity and double-stranded RNA binding.
 An important paralog of this gene is TLR8.

 UniProtKB/Swiss-Prot for TLR7 Gene

 Key component of innate and adaptive immunity.
 TLRs (Toll-like receptors) control host immune response against pathogens through recognition of molecular patterns specific to microorganisms.
 TLR7 is a nucleotide-sensing TLR which is activated by single-stranded RNA.
 Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response (By similarity).

 Toll-like receptors (TLRs) are single transmembrane cell-surface receptors, which have a key role in the innate immune system.
 TLRs generally exist as homodimers (heterodimers have been reported) and are found on immune cells; macrophages, B lymphocytes and mast cells.